API vs. SDK: Differences with examples

 Your app, your data.
 Drive engagement, conversion, & retention with the most trusted chat API.

-When should you use an SDK vs. an API?
+When should you use APIs vs. SDKs?

 When deciding whether to use an SDK vs. API, you should take into account the following considerations:

 On the other hand, you should use APIs to integrate third-party services into an application without any additional development overhead.
 This is especially useful when building a service in-house would be cumbersome or if you want to avoid legal obligations that third-party providers could handle.
-For instance, dealing with payment integrations in different countries could be challenging due to different regulations and licensing procedures, but third-party providers like Stripe can assist with this process.
+For instance, dealing with payment integrations in different countries could be challenging due to various regulations and licensing procedures, but third-party providers like Stripe can assist with this process.
 Additionally, APIs are ideal when you need specific data, such as flight schedules or hotel bookings, which only specific partners can provide.

 Your app, your data.
 Drive engagement, conversion, & retention with the most trusted chat API.